 Advocacy group calls for school board member to resign over tirade caught on video

-BATON ROUGE - A Baton Rouge-based non-profit organization is calling for the resignation of East Baton Rouge School Board member Connie Bernard.
+BATON ROUGE - A non-profit organization is calling for the resignation of East Baton Rouge School Board member Connie Bernard.

 The non-profit Stand for Children Louisiana released a statement Thursday afternoon calling for Bernard to step down after she was recorded berating a group of teens inside a stranger's home.
 Video showed Bernard shouting profanity at the high schoolers and even grasping at one of the victim's necks.